Mindscoach

 When executives drift from their core, here’s what happens:

-Teams sense dissonance—even if they can’t name it
+Teams sense dissonance—even if they can’t name it and then authenticity becomes a performance.

 You don’t wake up one day lost.